rotdrop/cafevdb/docs/phpdoc/html/files/Common/UndoableTextFileUpdate.php.txt

    * @param bool $gracefully Do not throw if folder already exists.
    *
    * @param bool $mkdir Whether or not to create missing parent
    * directories.
-However, even if set to \false a regular which is in the way
+However, even if set to \false a regular file which is in
-   * will be removed.
+   * the way will be removed.
    */
   public function __construct(mixed $name, ?string $content, ?string $replacableContent = null, bool $gracefully = false, bool $mkdir = true)
   {